LaVar Ball gets technical at AAU game, pulls team off the court

 After the call, you can see Ball wave toward his players, head toward the baseline and his players follow with their gear.

-In a video from ItsOvertime.com captured outside the gym, Ball says, “Not gonna have my guys playing hard and they cheating.
+In a video from Overtime captured outside the gym, Ball says, “Not gonna have my guys playing hard and they cheating.
 I don’t play that … ”

 Notice that as he heads out, a teen asks LaVar for a photo and he obliges the teen and a friend.